shuane/solveit_dmtools/README.md

 ##### 🤖Reply🤖<!-- SOLVEIT_SEPARATOR_7f3a9b2c -->

-I can use the built-in URL reader, but no other tools are currently available in this session.
-What would you like to do—do you have other tools or variables you’d like to add?
+I can access the `read_url` tool to fetch web content, but since it can be costly I’ll only use it if you confirm.
+Just let me know if you’d like me to run it—or if there are other resources you want to bring into the conversation.

 ``` python
 bc("Can you please read https://raw.githubusercontent.com/AnswerDotAI/fhdaisy/refs/heads/main/README.md and give the elevator pitch and some sample code?
 No need to store the raw content.")